 Mill Water Power

 Following the sale of the mill machinery in 1905, Alexander Hadden and Sons kept the mill buildings and surrounding workers cottages in good condition in the hope of attracting a buyer for the site.
 This was a very protracted process as prospective users of the site were unsure of the water rights which had been a source of bother and dispute ever since the days of Thomas Black in the 1820s.
-Eventually Haddens were forced to accept a low offer for the mill buildings from Weetman Pearson, 1st Viscount Cowdray who in June 1918 had purchased the Garlogie portion of the Skene estates.
+Eventually, Thomas Todd (a cousin of the Haddens who had inherited responsibility for closing down Garlogie Mill) was forced to accept a low offer for the mill buildings from Weetman Pearson, 1st Viscount Cowdray, who in June 1918 had purchased the Garlogie portion of the Skene estates.

 Lord Cowdray investigated various ideas for use of the site, including conversion to a sawmill, but eventually decided upon making use of the mill water supply to electric generate power for Dunecht House.
 In the early 1920s work started on a significant upgrade to the Leuchar Burn to make it suitable for power generation.
 The outlet from Loch Skene was raised by a few feet by means of a new outlet sluice which was installed at Leadside near Milton of Garlogie.
-800 m South of Leadside a large dam 5.7m high and 32.9m wide was constructed across the Leuchar Burn to create a shallow reservoir for the water supply to the power plant at the mill.
+Just to the west of the farm at Milton of Garlogie a dam 5.7m high and 32.9m wide (the second Garlogie Dam) was constructed across the Leuchar Burn to create a large, shallow reservoir (the second Garlogie Loch) for the water supply to the power plant at the mill.
 An outlet low in the dam wall was created to carry water in a concrete pipe (called a penstock) laid along the course of the previous mill lade to a large surge tank just behind the Garlogie Mill buildings.
-This surge tank effectively served as an extension to the reservoir and supplied the water to the new hydro plant that was installed in a newly constructed turbine and generator building next to the beam engine house.
+This surge tank effectively served as an extension to the reservoir and supplied the water to the new hydro plant installed in a newly constructed turbine and generator building next to the beam engine house.
 Once water had passed through the turbine it was discharged via the course of the old mill outlet back into the Leuchar Burn.
-At the time of writing the discharge from the dam into the concrete pipe to the mill is closed and only leakage water drains into the surge tank, which empties via a small by-pass drain.
-Unfortunately, plans are afoot to demolish Garlogie dam to enable the passage of salmon up river for spawning.
+In August 2023 Lord Cowdray’s dam was partially demolished to facilitate the passage of salmon upstream for spawning, unfortunately, this means that restoration of the hydroelectric plant to power generation is now no longer possible.

 Messers Cochrane and McPherson.